RasenRhino/SimplifiedKleros/report.md

 ### 4.1 Key Features Implemented

 - **End-to-End Dispute Cycle:** Successfully executed the full flow: `createDispute → drawJurors → commitVote → revealVote → finalize`.
+This full lifecycle is walked through in tests like `testMajorityWinsAndGetsReward`, `testNonRevealerLosesStake`, and `testCanUnstakeAfterDispute`.
 - **Multi-Selection Support:** Implemented logic allowing a single high-stake juror to be selected multiple times for the same dispute, increasing their voting weight and potential rewards/penalties, mirroring the behavior described in the Kleros Whitepaper.
+This is observed directly in `testJurorCanBeSelectedMultipleTimes` and the weighted selection tests.
-- **Incentive Redistribution:** Implemented the mechanism where incoherent jurors (those voting against the majority) lose their locked stake, which is then distributed to coherent jurors.
+- **Incentive Redistribution:** Implemented the mechanism where incoherent jurors (those voting against the majority) lose their locked stake, which is then distributed to coherent jurors (`testMajorityWinsAndGetsReward`, `testLoserGetsSlashed`, `testNonRevealerLosesStake`).

 ### 4.2 Testing